vegaprotocol/documentation/docs/concepts/assets/transfers.md

 ## Transfer assets to keys or accounts
 Standard transfers can be used to move assets from one Vega key to another, or from a Vega key to a specific account, such as a reward pool used for the on-chain network treasury.

-Transfers from certain account types must be proposed through [governance](#governance-initiated-transfers), as they are network-managed accounts.
+Transfers from certain account types must be proposed through [governance](#governance-initiated-transfers), as they affect network-managed accounts and moving assets to/from those accounts needs to be agreed by the community.

 Anyone with a Vega public key and assets (such as the VEGA token) can set up a standard transfer.
 Those transfers can only be done from a general account the party has control of, using their own funds.
 Anyone with a Vega public key and enough VEGA tokens can propose assets be transferred from those specific network accounts.